-- (a) If a Market Participant's or Network Operator's Facility (or an item of equipment forming part of that Facility) is on the list described in clause 3.18.2(a), then the Market Participant or Network Operator may request that IMO reassess the inclusion of the Facility or item of their equipment on the list in accordance with this clause 3.18.3. - (b) Following a request by a Market Participant or Network Operator under paragraph (a), the IMO must consult with System Management and the Market Participant or Network Operator concerning whether the Facility or item of equipment should remain on the list.

-- (c) The IMO may give a direction to System Management that a Facility or item of equipment should not remain on the list where it finds that: - System Management has not followed the Market Rules or the Power System Operation Procedure in compiling the list under clause 3.18.2; and - ii. if the Market Rules and the Power System Operation Procedure had been followed, then the Facility or item of equipment would not have been on the list. - (d) Where the IMO gives a direction to System Management that the Facility or item of equipment does not need to remain on the list, System Management must remove the Facility or item from the list.
+- (a) If a Market Participant's or Network Operator's Facility (or an item of equipment forming part of a Facility or an item of equipment which is a generation system to which clause 2.30B.2(a) relates) is on the list described in clause 3.18.2(a), then the Market Participant or Network Operator may request that the IMO reassess the inclusion of the Facility or item of equipment on the list in accordance with this clause 3.18.3. - (b) Following a request by a Market Participant or Network Operator under paragraph (a), the IMO must consult with System Management and the Market Participant or Network Operator concerning whether the Facility or item of equipment should remain on the list. - (c) The IMO may give a direction to System Management that a Facility or item of equipment should not remain on the list where it finds that: - System Management has not followed the Market Rules or the Power System Operation Procedure in compiling the list under clause 3.18.2; and - ii. if the Market Rules and the Power System Operation Procedure had been followed, then the Facility or item of equipment would not have been on the list. - (d) Where the IMO gives a direction to System Management that the Facility or item of equipment does not need to remain on the list, System Management must remove the Facility or item from the list.